-- No enrollee Out-of-Pocket Maximum - No enrollee coinsurance - No enrollee Deductible - No enrollee Copayment - Plan provides Non-Medicare Home Health Services - Medicaid home health services must be ordered, in writing, by the enrollee's attending physician (MD, DO) as part of a written plan of care (POC) and reviewed by this physician every 60 days.
-The physician's order and POC must be only for functions that are within the scope of his current medical practice and Medicaid guidelines.

-Home health services are intended for enrollees who are unable to access services (nursing, OT, PT, speech and language pathology therapy [ST]) in an outpatient setting.
+- No enrollee coinsurance - No enrollee Deductible - No enrollee Copayment - For MMP- Plan provides Non-Medicare Home Health Services - For MMP- Medicaid home health services must be ordered, in writing, by the enrollee's attending physician (MD, DO) as part of a written plan of care (POC) and reviewed by this physician every 60 days.
+The physician's order and POC must be only for functions that are within the scope of his current medical practice and Medicaid guidelines. - For MMP- Home health services are intended for enrollees who are unable to access services (nursing, OT, PT, speech and language pathology therapy [ST]) in an outpatient setting.
 However, it is not required that enrollees be totally restricted to their home.
-A clinical determination and supporting documentation is required that the home is the most appropriate setting in which to provide the service(s).
-Home health services are not provided solely based on convenience.
+A determination and documentation is required that the home is the most appropriate setting in which to provide the service(s).
+Home health services are not provided solely on the basis of convenience.